-I am a Faculty Lecturer in the Department of Philosophy at the University of Toronto.
+I am an assistant professor in the Department of Philosophy at the University of Manitoba.

-I wrote my dissertation on the theoretical significance of context-relativity for modal metaphysics, under the supervision of Jessica Wilson and Benj Hellie (with Nate Charlow and Nick Stang as readers).
+I work primarily on topics at the intersection of modal metaphysics and modal logic.
+I wrote my dissertation on the theoretical significance of context-relativity for modal metaphysics under the supervision of Jessica Wilson and Benj Hellie, with Nate Charlow and Nick Stang as readers and

 Forthcoming.
-Possible-worlds analyses of propositions.
+Necessitist Propositional Dependence.
 To appear in Chris Tillman, editor, The Routledge Handbook of Propositions.

-Relativized metaphysical modality (with Benj Hellie and Jessica Wilson).
-To appear in Otavio Bueno and Scott A. Shalkowski, editors, The Routledge Handbook of Modality.
+Relativized metaphysical modality: index and context (with Benj Hellie and Jessica Wilson).
+Forthcoming in Otavio Bueno and Scott A. Shalkowski, editors, The Routledge Handbook of Modality.